 THE NEED IN CHICAGO

-Chicago has recently seen dramatic increases in cost-burdened renters and owners across every income group, reflecting a growing instability and housing insecurity in our city: one in 10 people currently face inadequate housing.
-This is a critical issue, as housing is essential to healthy families and communities.
+Chicago has recently seen dramatic increases in cost-burdened renters and owners across every income group, reflecting a growing instability and housing insecurity in our city: one in 10 people currently faces inadequate housing.
+This is a critical issue, as housing is essential to healthy families and strong communities.
 Research shows the value of quality, stable affordable housing and demonstrates it is critical to driving positive outcomes in many aspects of people's lives: such as improving school performance, decreasing crime, and enhancing the physical and mental health of both children and adults.

 While it's incredibly important that individuals and families have a healthy and affordable home, we believe that it's equally important to support entire communities.
 In Chicago, we know that neighborhoods are drivers of individual well-being, so we concentrate our work and investments into specific neighborhoods to maximize our impact.
 Currently, we are at work, in partnership with local residents, in the South Side neighborhoods of West Pullman and Greater Grand Crossing.
 Our programs and services include: